WVUHPC/2016-bigData/_sources/bigdata/measure/memory.txt

 One of the snapshots will be labeled with '(peak)'.
 In this case snapshot 1 is the peak snapshot.
-Scroll down the the file and find the table that has the information for snapshot 1.
+Scroll down the file and find the table that has the information for snapshot 1.
 I see that the program used 51,389,792 total bytes (B).
 Which is about 49 MB of RAM.
 Accuracy is not important, so you could just call this 51 MB of RAM (using 1000 as a conversion